Eco-Friendly Landscaping: Your Path to LEED Certification Success

 Don't Care About LEED Certification?

-It isn't a goal for everyone.
-But the landscaping practices that help achieve LEED certification are beneficial, even if you don't want the designation.
+As Kole points out, LEED certification isn't a goal for everyone.
+But LEED landscaping practices are beneficial, even if you don't want the designation.

-“A lot of commercial properties want to make a less significant footprint,” Russell says, “even if they’re not pursuing LEED certification.
-These practices use less energy, so your bills will go down.”
+Many commercial properties want to make a less significant footprint, even if they’re not pursuing LEED certification.
+These eco-friendly landscaping practices use less energy, reducing your costs.

 If you’re not already a Level Green Landscaping client, we’d love to add you to our growing list of happy customers.
 Our focus is on commercial properties like offices, mixed-use sites, HOAs, municipalities and institutions in Maryland, Washington DC and parts of Virginia.